xarvh/squarepants/specs/Uniqueness.md

 ----------------------------------------

 * A function cannot *spend* any unique variables from its closure, unless it also reassigns the variable before the function itself ends.
+  NOTE: There is nothing in theory that prevents this from being allowed, but, absent a significant use case for it, I prefer to leave it out for simplicity's sake.

     ```
     !x =